kdestasio/bidsQC/uoTutorial.md

 - track only your changes to the bidsQC scripts, or
 - track changes to your bidsQC AND other scripts, files, etc. that you are using for your analyses

-You may need to generate a Personal access token if you haven't yet done so.
+You may need to generate a personal access token if you haven't yet done so.
 This is what you use when asked for a password when pushing a repo.
 To generate a token, click your User icon in the top right of the github page.
 Then select **Settings > Developer settings > Personal access tokens > Generate new token**.
 See the [github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on setting the token scope.
 Be sure to save the token somewhere secure where you can look it up later, like a password manager, or you will have to recreate it.

 #### If you want to track only the bidsQC scripts